Recruitment and Assessment of Adopters Stage 1 Procedure

 The Allocated Social Worker will remain the link person with the prospective adopters throughout the Stage One process and should provide contact details at the initial home visit for this purpose.
 At the end of Stage One the responsible worker will gather and review the information and make a clear recommendation to the team manager about how to proceed.
 The responsible worker will need to monitor the tight Stage One, 2-month time framework, and alert managers as soon as possible to actual and potential delays which should be clearly documented.

-The adoption agency must gather Stage One information and make a Pre-Assessment Decision as to whether the prospective adopter may be or is not suitable to adopt a child, within a period of 8weeks from the date on which the prospective adopter registered their interest in adopting a child (unless there are good reasons to extend that time period).
-If the time period is extended, the reasons must be recorded on the prospective adopter's case record, along with supporting evidence.
+The adoption agency should gather Stage One information and make a Pre-Assessment Decision as to whether the prospective adopter may be or is not suitable to adopt a child, within a period of eight weeks from the date on which the prospective adopter registered their interest in adopting a child (unless there are good reasons to extend that time period).
+This decision should be based upon information obtained through the prescribed checks.
+If the time period is extended, the reasons must be recorded on the prospective adopter’s case record, along with supporting evidence.

 If the agency decides that prospective adopters are unsuitable, then they must provide a clear explanation in writing, of the reasons why they are not proceeding, and provide details of the national advice line.
 A complaint using the local complaints procedure can be submitted if enquirers are dissatisfied and the complaints leaflet should be enclosed with the letter.
 The Independent Review Mechanism is not available for decisions made during Stage One.